oshaughnessy/sierramountainll/_posts/2024-05-02-sp-elite-fall-ball.md

 tag: 2024-season, fall-season, baseball, non-smll
 ---

+Hi, SMLL families!
+A coach from one of our neighbor leagues in Merced reached out to find some active minor-division players, and we're spreading the word.

 Will Atkinson at SP Elite is looking for around 5 players, ages 9-10, for a fall baseball team to play in late August through October.